MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: How is admin-curated and system-curated data ranked?**

 **A:** The ranking of results may vary from person to person as results are personalized for each user.
-Neither of these categories will always take precendence over the other.
+Neither of these categories will always take precedence over the other.

 **Q: How long does it take for admin-curated acronyms to be visible in Microsoft Search after they’re published?**